Frequently asked questions

-Now in its 42nd year, the 40 Hour Famine remains one of Australia’s largest Youth events.
-Learn more about the Backpack Challenge in 2017.
+Now in its 44th year, the 40 Hour Famine remains one of Australia’s largest fundraising events.
+Learn more about the 40 Hour Famine Backpack Challenge.

-What is this year’s 40 Hour Famine Backpack Challenge?
+When is the last day to sign up to the 40 Hour Famine Backpack Challenge?

 Where does the money I raise go?

 This year’s 40 Hour Famine Backpack Challenge will help World Vision Australia support the needs of refugees and displaced people around the world, including through: emergency relief; provision of supplementary food; nutrition and hygiene support; maternal and child health care; and education opportunities for children and families.

 Together, we can lead change for young people who could just as easily be in our shoes as we could be in theirs.

 What are the 40 Hour Famine Backpack Challenge rules?

 This year, there’s only one rule: live out of your backpack for 40 hours.
 What you put in it, or how you approach the challenge, is up to you.
 But we have created some guidelines to make sure your weekend reflects that of a real refugee as closely as possible.
 Check out our How-to Guide for more info.

 Can I still do the traditional 40 Hour Famine?
 Giving up food or something else?

 The 40 Hour Famine Backpack Challenge lets us experience what it’s like to leave almost everything behind.
 By living out of your backpack for 40 hours, you can start to understand what it’s like for young people just like you to leave home with only a few essential items.
 We encourage you to join us on this journey.